The Ultimate Guide On Short-Term Savings In Singapore

 Expenses, I will park the funds in the savings account

-Emergency funds, I will park the funds in either savings account or non-participating universal life policies
+Emergency funds, I will park the funds in either a savings account or non-participating universal life policies because of the flexibility

 Stay safe and I hope to hear from you soon.

-Do share the article to friends and family who's complaining about the recent decrease in interest rates and need to see this :P
+Do share the article with your friends and family who's complaining about the recent decrease in interest rates and need to see this.

 This article is meant to be the opinion of the author and is for information purposes only.

-This article should not be seen as a financial advice
+This article should not be seen as financial advice

 This advertisement has not been reviewed by the Monetary Authority of Singapore